mromerom/CS4330-FinalProject/firstOutline.md

 	* written by: Payton Hosna
 	* reviewed by:
 * Null and Nil
-	* This topic will go over how the languages use null and nil.
+	* This topic will go over how the languages use null and/ or nil.
 	* written by: Payton Hosna
 	* reviewed by:
-* Erors and Exception Handling
+* Errors and Exception Handling
 	* This topic will go over how the languages deal with errors and exceptions.
 	* written by: Payton Hosna
 	* reviewed by: